 Sikhs do not believe in heaven or hell as destinations—for Sikhs, heaven can be experienced by taking initiation from Complete Spiritual Guru, by striving for justice for the benefit and prosperity of all.
 While the suffering and pain caused by lust, rage, greed, attachment, and ego is considered hell on earth.
 The main purpose of life, according to Sikhism, is to become one with God.
 In Sikhism, spiritual acts, honest conduct, equality of all humankind and livelihood with Absolute Truth are positive life experiences.

 Cutting hair is forbidden for Amritdhari or Khalsa Sikhs or for those who have taken the Amrit initiation in a ceremony during the Sanchar (April 10 - May 10).
 They are required to keep unshorn hair.
+However according to the knowledge given by Sant Rampal Ji, spirituality or achieving God has no relation with keeping hair.
+So it is not mandatory for anyone to keep long hair.
+Likewise it doesn't even matter if one does keep unshorn hair.

 Guru Nanak dev, the founder of Sikhism had given us many clues in Guru Granth Saheb that we can attain salvation only from Real Supreme Guru / Tattavdarshi Guru.
 Supreme Guru plays important role in human life.
 The real name of God in different native languages is KavirDev (in Sanskrit language in the Vedas), Hakka Kabir (in regional language in Guru Granth Sahib on page no. 721).